tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 *Dash Example* [[30]]

 Dash was the first cryptocurrency to implement the masternode model into its protocol.
-Under what Dash calls its proof of service algorithm, a second-tier network of masternodes exists alongside a first-tier network of miners to achieve distributed consensus on the block chain.
+Under what Dash calls its proof of service algorithm, a second-tier network of masternodes exists alongside a first-tier network of miners to achieve distributed consensus on the blockchain.
 This two-tiered system ensures that proof of service and proof of work perform symbiotic maintenance of Dash's network.
-Dash masternodes also enable a decentralized governance system that allows node operators to vote on important developments within the block chain.
-A masternode for Dash requires a stake of 1,000&nbsp; DASH.
+Dash masternodes also enable a decentralized governance system that allows node operators to vote on important developments within the blockchain.
+A masternode for Dash requires a stake of 1,000&nbsp;DASH.
 Dash and the miners each have 45% of the block rewards.
-The other 10% goes to the block chain's treasury fund.
+The other 10% goes to the blockchain's treasury fund.
 Operators are in charge of voting on proposals for how these funds will be allocated to improve the network.

 *Dash Deterministic Ordering*